astalker/caledonian-stamps/location.md

 If you are coming on foot then the main entrance to the building on George Street is open at 19.00.
 To reach our meeting room: turn left after entering through the main doors, go through a set of wooden swing doors, up a few steps to a lobby where there are four lifts.
 Take a lift to level 5 and on exiting the lift turn right from the lobby, through the swing doors and GH542 is right across the corridor.

-# Location of Afternoon and Join Meetings in Partick Burgh Hall
+# Location of Afternoon and Joint Meetings with Glasgow PS in Partick Burgh Hall

+Location of Joint Meetings and afternoon meetings is **Room 1, Partick Burgh Hall, 9 Burgh Hall St, Partick G11 5LW**.
+Room is to left as you enter through Main Entrance.
+Doors open from 1.15pm, meeting 1.30-3.00pm

+Note that car parking is limited and is metered.
+There is easy access from both Partick Underground Staion and the Partick Main Line Station - with only a short walking distance to the hall.
+There are also a number of frequent busses along Dumbarton Road from Glasgow City Centre.